This post may contain affiliate links. Please see my disclosure policy for details.

 2. The breakfast is worth waking up for

-You simply have to follow your nose down to the restaurant and smell what’s cooking and you’ll be excited for what’s in store.
+You simply have to follow your nose down to the restaurant and smell what’s cooking and you’ll be excited about what’s in store.

-The Lindisfarne Inn provide a hearty breakfast for all their guests which includes continental options like cereals, toast, fruit, yoghurts and the nation’s favourite; a hot full English Breakfast cooked to your liking.
-Bacon, eggs, sausage, hash browns, mushrooms, black pudding and beans!
+The Lindisfarne Inn provides a hearty breakfast for all their guests which includes continental options like cereals, toast, fruit, yogurts, and the nation’s favourite; a hot full English Breakfast cooked to your liking.
+Bacon, eggs, sausage, hash browns, mushrooms, black pudding, and beans!

 A yummy breakfast will always start your day in the right way for a day of exploring.

-Restaurants can also be a bit challenging in Northumberland with most in the area taking last orders for food around 7.30pm!
-So, it was always a comfort to know that The Lindisfarne Inn serves up dishes from their menu until 9pm.
+Restaurants can also be a bit challenging in Northumberland with most in the area taking last orders for food around 7.30 pm!

 As it was Sunday when I checked in, I was missing my weekly roast back home.
 So, I decided to treat myself to The Lindisfarne Inn’s tasty roast dinner.
 It was an absolute feast!